DragonSenses/Curiosity/Authentication/architectural-decision-record.md

 Now our password field will be encrypted from now on as `mongoose-encryption` will encrypt when we call `save()` and decrypt during `find()` call on documents.

-# Level 3: Using Environment Variables to keep sensitive data safe
+# Using Environment Variables to keep sensitive data safe

-Level 3 of authentication is to use environment variables.
+To add an extra layer of authentication we use environment variables.
 We have already been doing this by using the `dotenv` package and storing our passwords in a `.env` file.

 The `.env` file stores our sensitive information such as encryption keys, API keys and passwords.
 Then the [Next.js built-in support for environment variables](https://nextjs.org/docs/app/building-your-application/configuring/environment-variables) or [dotenv](https://www.npmjs.com/package/dotenv) module will load environment variables from a `.env` file into `process.env`.
 Storing configuration in the environment separate from code is based on The [Twelve-Factor App](https://12factor.net/config) methodology.